apontador/TRLS-IOS-EXAMPLE/README.md

 - userId – Provide an ID for this device(can be null or empty)
 - clientId – Request a client id with Findrix dev team
 - clientSecret – Request a client secret with Findrix dev team
-- deviceName – Can be null or empty
-- devicePhoneNumber - Can be null or empty
 - devicePhoto - Can be null of empty
 - callback - Device creation callback